-The State Retirement and Pension System (SRPS) administers death, disability and retirement benefits on behalf of more than 412,000 members.
+The State Retirement and Pension System (SRPS) administers death, disability and retirement benefits on behalf of almost 412,000 members.
 These include active and former State employees, teachers, State police, judges, law enforcement.

 To administer the survivor, disability, and retirement benefits of the System’s participants, and to ensure that sufficient assets are available to fund the benefits when due.

 A state that provides a fully-funded retirement system that is affordable to all participating employers and provides guaranteed adequate disability, survivor, and retirement benefits.

 SRPS is defined by multiple employers, with over 150 local governmental agencies voluntarily participating.
 Our primary sponsor is the State of Maryland.

 The System provides important coverage both during a member’s working career and after they retire.
 Key benefits and services include the following: